psamsotha/psamsotha.github.io/_posts/jersey/2015-11-01-jersey-method-parameter-injection.md

 ---
 layout: post
-title: "Custom Method Parameter Injection"
+title: "Custom Method Parameter Injection with Jersey"
-description: "How we can use custom annotation injection for method parameters of our resource methods in Jersey"
+description: "How we can use custom annotation injection for method parameters of our resource methods in Jersey."
 categories: jersey
 thumb: self-park
 tags: jersey jersey-2.0